-5.5 For defence and warfare
+5.5 For defense and warfare

-It is also possible to use it for defence and warfare scenarios.
-If we can add a weapon control system which is fortunately already available to add, it will be a great addition for the case of defence and warfare.
-With an extra feature as auto status update on radar and base system it will be a deadly land drone for defence and Military department.
+It is also possible to use it for defense and warfare scenarios.
+If we can add a weapon control system which is fortunately already available to add, it will be a great addition for the case of defense and warfare.
+With an extra feature as auto status update on radar and base system it will be a deadly land drone for defense and Military department.